Optimizing stellarators with hidden symmetry: Methods

-\prlsection{Acknowledgments}This work was supported by the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant No. XDB0790302 and the Anhui Provincial Key Research and Development Project under Grant No. 2023a05020008.
+This work was supported by the Strategic Priority Research Program of the Chinese Academy of Sciences under Grant No. XDB0790302, by the National Natural Science Foundation of China (NSFC) with Grant No. 12475229, and the Anhui Provincial Key Research and Development Project under Grant No. 2023a05020008.
+This research was partially supported by grants PID2021-123175NB-I00 and PID2024-155558OB-I00, Ministerio de Ciencia, Innovaci\'on y Universidades, Spain.